 AgriFutures describe how the contribution of the agriculture, forestry and fisheries industries to regional development is variable across different parts of the country, with an important success driver being the presence of, and further opportunities for, other industries in the value chain.
 A Darwin seafood processing facility scoping study case study (see below) highlights that food processors often benefit from being located close to their inputs (perishable goods) and can strengthen local economies in partnership with value chain collaborators.
-In order to retain workers in the regions, such developments must be complemented by meaningful development.

-People must want to live and work in the regions, which requires addressing multiple barriers, including liveability, infrastructure, and service provision issues (including education, health and transport).
+In order to retain workers in the regions and coastal ports, such developments must be complemented by meaningful development.
+People must want to live and work in the regions and coastal ports, which requires addressing multiple barriers, including liveability, infrastructure, and service provision issues (including education, health and transport).

-Developing new businesses and expanding industries in regional, rural and remote areas is an enduring challenge for federal and state governments, business partners, educators and all other stakeholders.
+Developing new businesses and expanding industries in regional and coastal port areas is an enduring challenge for federal and state governments, business partners, educators and all other stakeholders.
 It requires inclusive research, realistic scoping studies, pragmatic decision-making, and holistic strategies to develop and sustain the opportunities presented.